The World is Transformed by Asking Questions

 Authority and stagnation always hide behind answers.
 But revolutions are made by rejecting authority and asking radically new questions.
 Eventually, successful revolutionaries become established authorities in their own right and get attached to their answers rather than the consequent questions.
 And new rebels must fill the lines and ask new questions in order to change the world.
 And so, all progress is based on the fact that our curiosity is an endless black hole never filled.
 That we don’t get stuck with an answer but, on each occasion, continue to ask new and better questions.

-And so, as long as we are more committed to asking questions than to sticking to any particular answers, the world will continue to make progress and be transformed for the better.
+And so, as long as we are more committed to asking questions than sticking to any particular answers, the world will continue to progress and be transformed for the better.

-Let us embrace a culture where we teach our kids the value of asking questions rather than force-feeding them the answers that we have found for ourselves.
-Then, to the extend that they accept some of our answers, it will not be because of our authority.
-But because they have understood the process of getting there, as well as the fact that these answers are merely a stop along the journey.
+Let us embrace a culture where we teach our kids the value of asking questions rather than force-feeding them answers.
+Then, to the extent that they accept some of our answers, it will not be because of our authority but because they have understood the process of getting there and that these answers are merely a stop along the journey.
 This kind of wisdom is what will take them beyond the horizon.

-The future is not someplace we are going, but one we are creating.
-It is not a destination, but a journey.
-Each point is but a single rest-stop along the way.
-And though each point can and often does change the world, ultimately, transformation is a process.
-And so is progress.
+The future is not someplace we are going, but something we are creating.
+It is not a destination but a journey.
+Each point is a single rest-stop along the way.
+Though each point can and often does change the world, ultimately, transformation is a process, as is progress.

 Author’s note: This essay is my submission to Visions for a World Transformed: 99 Ideas for Making the World a Better Place – Starting Right Now.
 Please note that it is a work in progress and so far I am not happy with my submission.
 Still, I believe it is fair to make it public so that, by gathering your input, I can hopefully improve it.